jdriselvato/NDS-Homebrew-Development/examples/raycasting/README.md

 In this example we take multiple rays calculate the intersection of various objects on screen.
 We take a lot of what we learned from the first example and expand it with multiple rays.
 Based on this source [source](https://github.com/ncase/sight-and-light/blob/gh-pages/draft2.html).

 ### *3. Example_3* :octocat: Dev-ing :octocat:
+In this example we take multiple rays calculate the intersection of various objects on screen.
+The only difference between this example and Example 2 is that we are filling the rays for the first time.